304NotModified/Fody.Stamp/README.md

 For example, if you add `[assembly: AssemblyInformationalVersion("%version% Branch=%branch%")]` then Stamp will change it to `[assembly: AssemblyInformationalVersion("1.0.0.0 Branch=master")]`

 The tokens are:
-- `%version%` is replaced with the version (1.0.0.0)
+- `%version%` is replaced with the version (`1.0.0.0`)
-- `%version1%` is replaced with the major version only (1)
+- `%version1%` is replaced with the major version only (`1`)
-- `%version2%` is replaced with the major and minor version (1.0)
+- `%version2%` is replaced with the major and minor version (`1.0`)
-- `%version3%` is replaced with the major, minor, and revision version (1.0.0)
+- `%version3%` is replaced with the major, minor, and revision version (`1.0.0`)
-- `%version4%` is replaced with the major, minor, revision, and build version (1.0.0.0)
+- `%version4%` is replaced with the major, minor, revision, and build version (`1.0.0.0`)
+- `%now%` is replaced with the current short date
+- `%utcnow%` is replaced with the current utc short date
 - `%githash%` is replaced with the SHA1 hash of the branch tip of the repository
-- `%shorthash%` is replaced with the first eight characters of %githash%
+- `%shorthash%` is replaced with the first eight characters of `%githash%`
 - `%branch%` is replaced with the branch name of the repository
 - `%haschanges%` is replaced with the string defined in the ChangeString attribute in the configuration, see below.
+- `%user%` is replaced with the current user name
+- `%machinename%` is replaced with the current machine name
+- `%lasttag%` -is replaced with the last git tag in this branch.

-> NOTE: if you already have an AssemblyInformationalVersion attribute and it doesn't use replacement tokens, it will not be modified at all.
+> NOTE: if you already have an `AssemblyInformationalVersion` attribute and it doesn't use replacement tokens, it will not be modified at all.

 ## Configuration

-All config options are attributes of Stamp in FodyWeavers.xml
+All config options are attributes of Stamp element in FodyWeavers.xml

 ### ChangeString